-Tuning astro cycles
+Tuning an astro cycle

 Seasonal, Quarterly, Monthly cycles

-Quarterly cycle, period 3 months
+Quarterly Cycle, Period 3 months

 Moon based cycles

-Moon synodic cycle (Moon phases), period 29.53 days
+Moon Synodic Cycle (Moon Phases), Period 29.53 days

-Moon Tropical cycle, period 27.32 days
+Moon Tropical Cycle, Period 27.32 days

 This is the cycle that reflects the Moon movement through Ecliptic.

-Moon Draconic cycle, period 27.21 days
+Moon Draconic Cycle, Period 27.21 days